Hixie/isd/servers/src/systems-server/README.md

 Staff comes from `fcPopulation` centers.

-The `<jobs>` is zero if the dynasty does not have access to the asset's internals and does not know about the asset class.
+The `<jobs>` is zero if the dynasty does not have access to the asset's internals or does not know about the asset class.
 Otherwise, it is non-zero.